Course Management

 The Play List Window opens.

-The Plays and Dates Window will open.
+The Plays and Dates Window opens.

 Entering the Course Title Information

 Entering course title information is done in the plays window.
-To enter course title information, you perform the following steps:

 1. Enter a Play Code for the Course.

-In this the example - 10ED1
+In this the example - 13-ED1

 Enter a code that is easy to remember and follows the naming conventions you may already have set at your venue for Play Codes.
 Play Codes must be unique and cannot be used again for future plays or courses.